 Conversation in the Class

-Mark introduces the importance and benefits of giving complete development and energy to each of the three stages of creating.
+The Introduction emphasizes the importance and benefits of giving complete development and energy to each of the three stages of creating.
 The Table is explained as a help in prompting the kind of analysis and contemplation needed for the activities in each stage.
-Participants are encouraged to apply the concepts to their own ideas and creations in progress as Mark discusses the characteristics, pitfalls and challenges in each stage of creation.
+Participants are encouraged to apply the concepts to their own ideas and creations in progress as the teacher and participants discuss the characteristics, pitfalls and challenges in each stage of creation.
 Participants discuss their own experiences and ask questions based on the creative endeavors in which they are currently engaged.
-Mark encourages the group to experience the community of creators as they support one another in struggles and celebrate victories.
+May your group be encouraged to experience the community of creators as they support one another in struggles and celebrate victories.

 Conversation In the Larger Community